fitotoledano1/transcribeMe/README.md

 # transcribeMe

-Dear team at Speechify,

-Here are some of the priorities I had when building it:
+Here are some of the priorities I had when building this project:

 - Clarity in the User Experience.
 Every part of the User Interfaces supports the mission of the application, and gives deference to the workflow that is happening. e.g. Recording: